-Come watch StoryNights host, David Nihill (Found of FunnyBizz) and six first-rate storytellers perform 10 minute true stories.
-Tonight Nihill is joined by Don Reed, Doug Cordell, Kay DeMartini, Scott Sanders, and Neshama Franklin.
+Come see StoryNights host, David Nihill (Found of FunnyBizz) and six first-rate storytellers perform 10 minute true stories.
+We are excited to have the talented David Nihill, joined by the equally talented Don Reed, Doug Cordell, Kay DeMartini, Scott Sanders, and Neshama Franklin!

 $20 General Admission